A note on no-hair properties of static black holes in four and higher dimensional spacetimes with cosmological constant: Summary

 \section{Summary}

-We have shown the four theorems concerning no-hair properties of static black holes in four and higher dimensional asymptotically locally flat, de Sitter, and AdS spacetimes.
-Theorems~1, ~2, and~4 correspond, respectively, to higher-dimensional generalizations of Pena-Sudarsky's theorem~\cite{Pena:1997cy}, Nunez-Quevedo-Sudarsky's theorem~\cite{Nunez:1996xv}, and Sudarsky-Gonzalez' theorem~\cite{Sudarsky:2002mk}.
+We have shown the four theorems concerning no-hair and no-short hair properties of static black holes in four and higher dimensional asymptotically locally flat, de Sitter, and AdS spacetimes.
+Theorems~1 and~4 correspond, respectively, to higher-dimensional generalizations of the no-hair theorem by Pena-Sudarsky~\cite{Pena:1997cy} and that by Sudarsky-Gonzalez~\cite{Sudarsky:2002mk} with a negative cosmological constant.
+Theorems~2 and~3 correspond, respectively, to higher-dimensional generalizations of the no-short hair theorem by Nunez-Quevedo-Sudarsky~\cite{Nunez:1996xv} for asymptotically flat case and that by Cai-Ji~\cite{Cai:1997ij} with a positive cosmological constant.
 All our theorems assume that the static metric takes the warped product form of \eqref{metric_n}, admits regular non-degenerate Killing horizons as a black hole event horizon and also a cosmological horizon for $\Lambda>0$ case, the Misner-Sharp local mass function is positive definite, and matter fields satisfy WEC.
 Then, each theorem further requires its own additional assumption, such as \eqref{excon_n} in Theorem~1 and the negative trace of energy-momentum tensor in Theorem~2.
 As shown in Table~\ref{table:1}, some known hairy black hole solutions satisfy WEC but violate our additional condition~\eqref{excon_n}.